Menu Close

 recurring out of office

-• Select “Run whether user is logged on or not.”
+• Pick “Run whether user is logged on or not” because we’re all about efficiency.

-• Move to the “Triggers” tab and click on the “New…” button to set the trigger.
+• Cruise over to the “Triggers” tab and hit up the “New…” button.

 Related Posts